Animal Protection Party of Canada is a federal political party that is growing!

 Now her goal is to support, learn from, educate, and empower everyone she connects with on how we can work together and make a difference for people, animals and the environment on a global scale.

 Born and raised in Victoria, B.C., Jordan is a mental health and addictions worker, animal advocate, and community organizer in his home town.
 In the fall of 2015, he ran in the Canadian federal election in Victoria, B.C. for the Animal Protection Party of Canada.

 In 2014, Jordan graduated with distinction from the University of Victoria with a double major in sociology and philosophy.
-After the 2015 federal election, Jordan became the West Coast Campaign Officer for the Animal Protection Party of Canada and is employed by the Animal Alliance of Canada.
+Jordan is now the deputy leader for the Animal Protection Party of Canada and is employed by the Animal Alliance of Canada.